 I’d suit up for battle the next day and soldier on.

 No one knew what was really going on because I was an incredible performer.
-My life was about projecting who I wanted you to see not about being who I really was.

 I was the consummate people pleasing overachiever.